Public acceptance of circumcision legislation

 Legislative policy regarding bodily autonomy often pertains to laws that govern a person’s right to make decisions about their own body without interference or coercion by hospitals or other entities.
 This concept is crucial in areas such as medical treatment choices and personal autonomy.
 The Campaign’s model legislation can help parents make better choices with proxy healthcare decisions.

-While non-medically infant circumcision is widely practiced in America, most other countries around the world including Canada have discouraged the practice outside of religious ceremonies.
-Infant circumcision rates are declining in America, and now 17 states have stopped funding the procedure under insurance coverage unless there is urgent medical need.
+Medically unnecessary infant circumcision is commonly practiced in America.
+However most other countries around the world including Canada have discouraged the practice outside of religious ceremonies.
+Infant circumcision rates are declining in America.
+Now seventeen states have stopped funding the procedure under insurance coverage unless there is bona fide medical need.